HaoZeke/docuYoda_Starter/src/md/spooky-action.md

 Now this works via [prose.io](http://prose.io) which is good for images.

 [Stackedit](https://stackedit.io) has math rendering so that's a huge plus.
+However it also adds weird cruft to the files.
+So..
+NOT RECOMMENDED.

 Plus I know math.